-- DBS Referral Guidance (as may be amended from time to time) - Teacher misconduct- regulating the teaching profession March 2014 (and related guidance) - Use of Reasonable Force in Schools July 2013 - Preventing and Tackling Bullying July 2017 - Mental Health and Behaviour in Schools November 2018 - Statutory Framework for the Early Years Foundation Stage (EYFS) September 2021 - Prevent Duty Guidance, Channel Guidance, and Prevent Departmental Advice 2015 - The use of social media for online radicalisation July 2015 - Teaching Online Safety in School June 2019 - Sharing nudes and semi-nudes: advice for education settings working with children and young people UKCIS December 2020 - Relationships Education, Relationships and Sex Education (RSE) and Health Education 2019 - When to call the police: guidance for schools and colleges NPCC - 1.1.3 The School recognises and acts upon the legal duties set out in the above statutes, regulations and guidance, to protect its pupils (and staff) from harm, and to co-operate with other agencies in carrying out those duties and responding to safeguarding concerns. - 1.1.4 This Policy is used in accordance with locally agreed inter-agency procedures, and specifically in accordance with Wirral local safeguarding partner guidance, including the local criteria for action and protocol for assessments (see para 11.3 for contact details).
-The school will ensure that its safeguarding arrangements take into account the local procedures and practice, including local criteria for action and protocol for assessment. - 1.1.5 This Policy is addressed to all members of staff and volunteers at the School (temporary and permanent).
+- DBS Referral Guidance (as may be amended from time to time) - Teacher misconduct- regulating the teaching profession March 2014 (and related guidance) - Use of Reasonable Force in Schools July 2013 - Preventing and Tackling Bullying July 2017 - Mental Health and Behaviour in Schools November 2018 - Statutory Framework for the Early Years Foundation Stage (EYFS) September 2021 - Prevent Duty Guidance April 2021, Channel Guidance 2020, and Prevent guidance for those with safeguarding responsibilities October 2022 - The use of social media for online radicalisation July 2015 - Teaching Online Safety in School June 2019 - Sharing nudes and semi-nudes: advice for education settings working with children and young people UKCIS December 2020 - Relationships Education, Relationships and Sex Education (RSE) and Health Education 2019 - When to call the police: guidance for schools and colleges NPCC - Meeting digital and technology standards in schools and colleges March 2022 - 1.1.3 The School recognises and acts upon the legal duties set out in the above statutes, regulations and guidance, to protect its pupils (and staff) from harm, and to co-operate with other agencies in carrying out those duties and responding to safeguarding concerns. - 1.1.4 This Policy is used in accordance with locally agreed inter-agency procedures, and specifically in accordance with Wirral local safeguarding partner guidance, including the local criteria for action and protocol for assessments (see para 11.3 for contact details).
+The School will ensure that its safeguarding arrangements take into account the local procedures and practice, including local criteria for action and protocol for assessment. - 1.1.5 This Policy is addressed to all members of staff and volunteers at the School (temporary and permanent).
 Adherence to this Policy is mandatory for all staff and volunteers and its use is not subject to discretion.
 This Policy applies whenever staff or volunteers are working with pupils, including where this is away from the School, for example at another institution, on school visits and trips, as well as sporting and cultural activities. - 1.1.6 This Policy is available to all parents/carers, staff and volunteers on the School's website.
 A paper copy of this Policy is also available to parents/carers upon request to the School office. - 1.1.7 Pupils are taught about how to keep themselves and others safe, both on and offline, including how to adjust their behaviour to reduce risks, keep themselves safe and build resilience; and are made aware of this Policy through the PSHE programme and other means of sharing information appropriate to their context, age and understanding, within a broad and balanced curriculum.